Time-Efficient Constant-Space-Overhead Fault-Tolerant Quantum Computation: Proof of existence of threshold for doubly exponential error suppression

 Consequently, there exists a threshold

 such that for any nonzero physical error rate $p_0\in(0,p_\mathrm{th})$ below the threshold, the logical error rate $p_L$ decreases doubly exponentially as $L$ increases, i.e.,

-achieving the same scaling as the doubly exponential error suppression with conventional concatenated codes~\cite{G}.
+achieving the same scaling as the doubly exponential error suppression in $L$ with the conventional concatenated codes~\cite{G}.
+This conclusion is summarized as Proposition~1 in the main text.

 From the argument here, $2\alpha$ on the right-hand side of~\eqref{eq:p_th} is crucial for obtaining a concrete value of a lower bound of $p_\mathrm{th}$ while the exact evaluation of $p_\mathrm{th}$ may require numerical simulation.
 To make this lower bound of $p_\mathrm{th}$ larger, $\alpha$ should be small, and hence, it is essential to make the size of ExRecs (or $A(l)$ in~\eqref{eq:A_n}) as small as possible.
 For further optimization of the ExRecs, it would be crucial to reduce the size of Clifford- and magic-state preparation gadgets and also optimize the scheduling of error correction rather than just performing it sequentially between level-$l$ operations (as in Fig.~\ref{fig:circuit_conversion}).